by Helen Johnson | June 6, 2017 11:07 am

 Failure #3 – disregarding software basis

 Now picture to yourselves that you have analyzed the market and defined the app functionality.
 But software development lifecycle also prepares many pitfalls.
 Current development process is divided into several releases to get to the market with minimum viable product.
-In such case, product depends on OS and third-party APIs that have own issues.
+In such case, product depends on OS including mobile OS and third-party APIs that have own issues.
+More about API testing you can find here.

 Android and iOS have different specific features and interface peculiarities that can cause negative user experience.
 For instance, Android products have ‘Back’ button in-built and iOS don’t.
 If it is a multi-platform software, then developers should take into account platform-specific details.